 All regular season games will end ON or BEFORE Thanksgiving weekend.

-After the season is over, the top two teams in the Conference will play in the Championship game.
+After the regular season is over, the top two teams in the Conference will play in the Championship game.

 All Conference championships will be played the weekend of Thanksgiving or the First weekend in December.
 NO EXCEPTIONS!!